Addiction & Codependency: Understanding the Family Dynamics

 Movement truly starts with a willingness to change.
 That, combined with fierce love, commitment to family and loved ones, and the tools necessary to change, is the path back to healing.
 The great Martin Luther King once said, “We shall overcome,” and I believe we can overcome this crisis that has gripped our nation.
 It all begins with a conversation.

-One response to “Addiction & Codependency: Understanding the Family Dynamics”
+2 responses to “Addiction & Codependency: Understanding the Family Dynamics”